duhast/tricentis_tm_api-ruby/docs/TestCasesApi.md

 api_instance = TricentisTmApi::TestCasesApi.new
 project_key = 'project_key_example' # String |
 opts = {
+  strict_order: true, # Boolean | If strict order is true, test-cases will be created according to the given order.
   v1_projects_project_key_test_cases_post_request: TricentisTmApi::V1ProjectsProjectKeyTestCasesPostRequest.new # V1ProjectsProjectKeyTestCasesPostRequest | External API body payload that describes the tests to create.
 }